 Disclaimer: Diggs sent me a Revol Dog Crate and a Snooz Pad to test and write an honest review on my blog.
 My opinions are my own and I think this crate rules.
 This post contains affiliate links.

 The Diggs Revol Dog Crate is a product that both you and your dog will actually want to use and display in your home.
-Wire crates are unattractive and look too much like a jail cell.
+Traditional wire crates are unattractive and look too much like a jail cell.
 They’re uninviting and many dog owners don’t crate train based on looks alone.

 Diggs designs products for both human and pet, which means that they set their standards high.
 The only pet brand to base standards off of the baby industry, Diggs uses high quality materials and an ergonomic design to make a better dog crate.

-The Diggs Revol Dog Crate stands out above other collapsible dogs crates on the market and I’m excited to tell you why in this post.
+The Diggs Revol Dog Crate stands out above other collapsible dogs crates on the market and I’m excited to tell you why I think it’s one of the best best dog crates for everyday use.

 Who is the Diggs Revol Dog Crate for?